Infrared Sauna Benefits

 Who can advise on the proper duration and frequency of infrared sauna sessions for maximum benefits?

-Your doctor or other healthcare provider is the person who is in the best position to explain to you how long and how often you should use these saunas.
-Other professionals you can consult: licensed sauna therapists, fitness/health professionals, wellness center staff, and others.
+Your doctor or other healthcare provider is the person who is in the best position to explain how long and how often you should use these saunas.
+Other professionals you can consult include licensed sauna therapists, fitness/health professionals, wellness center staff, and others.
 You can do your research online, but for the best results, talk to your doctor.
+Generally, any professional is going to tell you to start with a short session and gradually extend your sessions as your body grows more accustomed to the heat.

 Who can share personal experiences with using an infrared sauna for health purposes?

 Your doctor or other healthcare provider is the person who is in the best position to explain to you how long and how often you should use these saunas.
-Other professionals you can consult: licensed sauna therapists, fitness/health professionals, wellness center staff, and others.
+Other professionals to consult with include licensed sauna therapists, fitness/health professionals, wellness center staff, and others.
 You can do your research online, but for the best results, talk to your doctor.
-For the most part, any professional is going to tell you to start “small” and then, in time, go into the sauna more frequently and for a longer duration.
+It’s best practice to begin with short, 10–15-minute infrared sauna sessions to get a feel for how your body reacts and adjust the session time gradually.

 Who can share personal experiences with using an infrared sauna for health purposes?